-Services Connected Supplier Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ EDF Water mains or private water supply $\overline{\mathbf{Q}}$ Scottish Water $\overline{\mathbf{A}}$ Electricity EDF Mains drainage $\overline{\mathsf{V}}$ Scottish Water $\overline{\mathbf{V}}$ Telephone Sky Cable TV or satellite $\overline{\mathbf{V}}$ Skv Broadband $\overline{\mathsf{V}}$ Sky Fibre Broadband b.
-Is there a septic tank system at your property?
+Services Connected Supplier

+Gas or liquid petroleum gas ☑ EON

+Water mains or private water supply ☑ Mains

+Electricity EON

+Mains drainage Mains

+Telephone

+Cable TV or satellite

+Broadband EE

+b.
+Is there a septic tank system at your p oroperty?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?
+(i) Do you have appropriate consents for the discharge from your septic tank?

+(ii) Do you have a maintenance contract for your septic tank?

 If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+11 a.

+If you have answered yes, please give e details:

 b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
 Yes

-Roof maintenance costs and repairs are split four ways with upstairs and next door neighbours.
+If you have answered yes, please give details:

+A share of the expense of upholding the Edinburgh, chimney heads, stairs, rail

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+C. Has there been any major repair or replacement of any part of the roof during the time you

+have owned the property?

+No

 d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+No

+If you have answered yes, please give e details:

+, , , , , , , , , , , , , , , , , , ,

-No e.
+e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?